-If your home feels like it constantly flips between “lived-in” and “total chaos,” you’re not alone.
-The secret isn’t more products or more hours—it’s a lighter system: fewer, safer supplies, tiny daily resets, smart weekly zones, and a monthly deep-clean that doesn’t hijack your weekend.
-This eco-minimalist routine keeps costs low, stress lower, and your air cleaner—all while protecting the planet.
+If your house is in disarray one minute and liveable the next, you're not alone.
+The secret isn't more products or more hours—it's a lighter system: fewer, safer supplies, tiny daily resets, smart weekly zones, and a monthly deep-clean that doesn't hijack your weekend.
+Following this eco-minimalist ritual will help keep costs low, stress levels lower, the air cleaner, and our Earth happier.

-Below is the complete playbook: a room-by-room schedule, kid-friendly micro-tasks, DIY cleaner recipes, allergy-safe tactics, and time-boxed checklists you can actually stick to.
+Here's a complete playbook containing a room-by-room schedule, child-friendly micro-tasks, DIY cleaner recipes, allergy-safe tactics, and time-boxed checklists you can actually stick to.

-- Microfiber first: Quality microfiber + water removes grime and lots of microbes mechanically, so you can clean more and spray less.
+- Microfiber initially: Quality microfiber + water removes grime and lots of microbes mechanically, allowing you to clean more and spray less.
 Wash and reuse.

-- Energy + water wins: Run ENERGY STAR laundry/dish cycles and default to cold water for most loads to save energy and reduce microfiber shedding.
+- Energy water wins: By using Energy Star laundry/dish cycles and defaulting to cold water for most loads, you save energy and prevent microfiber shedding.

 - Keep it simple: One caddy.
 Four bottles.
 Color-coded cloths.
 A short list of refills.
 Less stuff = fewer decisions = cleaner house.

-- All-Purpose (AP) Cleaner — For counters, cabinets, tables
+All-Purpose (AP) Cleaner — For counters, cabinets, and tables.

-- DIY: 2 cups water + 1 tsp castile soap + 10 drops optional citrus essential oil (skip if sensitive).
+- Mix 2 cups of water with 1 tsp of castile soap and, optionally, 10 drops of citrus essential oil.
+Skip if sensitive.
 Shake gently.

 - Use on most sealed surfaces.

-- DIY: 1:1 water + white vinegar in a spray bottle.
+- Prepare a DIY spray bottle with 1:1 water and white vinegar.
 Buff with a tight-weave microfiber.

-- 5 Tbsp (1/3 cup) bleach per gallon water OR 4 tsp per quart; apply to pre-cleaned surfaces and follow contact time.
+- Use either five tablespoons (1/3 cup) of bleach per gallon of water or four teaspoons per quart for application to pre-cleaned surfaces, and follow the contact time for effectiveness.

-- Safety: Never mix bleach with ammonia or vinegar; ensure ventilation.
+- Safety: Don't mix bleach with ammonia or vinegar.
+Make sure there is ventilation.

-Bonus: Keep a small bottle of 3% hydrogen peroxide in the caddy for cutting boards and stubborn stains (use separately—do not mix with vinegar).
+Extra: Add a small bottle of 3% hydrogen peroxide to the caddy to eliminate cutting boards and tough stains (use separately—don't mix with vinegar).

-- Mops: Flat microfiber head; swap pads between rooms to prevent cross-contamination.
+- Mops: Use a flat microfiber head, swapping pads between rooms to prevent cross-contamination.

 Daily (≤15 minutes total)

-- Bathrooms: 60-second “swish & swipe” per bathroom—wipe faucet/sink, quick mirror swipe, spot-wipe seat (AP).
+- Give Each of Your Bathrooms a Wipe Down 60-second "swish & swipe" per bathroom—wipe faucet/sink, quick swipe of mirror, and spot wipe seat (AP)

 - Floors: High-traffic spot sweep.